 An extended LOA (exceeding 12 weeks) may necessitate resignation from the Program.
-The trainee may seek reappointment to the Program at a later date.
+The trainee may seek reappointment to the Program later.

 Insurance Coverage during LOA:

 A trainee may continue his or her personal insurance coverage and dependent insurance coverage during a period of LWOP at his or her own personal expense.
 Arrangements for these premium payments must be made prior to the commencement of the leave.